grncdr/web-pockets/guide.md

 });
 ```

-The route matching is provided by [`routes`][routes], and the resulting `match` object will be made available to the pocket that runs the route callback.
+The route matching is provided by [`routes`][routes], and defines a `match` value in the request pocket.
+The route callbacks can of course depend on any other pocket values.

 As seen above, routes patterns in `web-pockets` also include an HTTP verb.
 This can also be parameterized: